+ISSN PRINT 2319 1775 Online 2320 7876 Research paper © 2012 IJFANS.
+All Rights Reserved, UGC CARE Listed (Group -I) Journal Volume 12, Iss 1, 2023 which aims to protect the environment and the wildlife unfortunately has said nothing about the welfare of individual animals.
 Apart from these two treaties we have Role of World Trade organization (WTO) which was created by the Marrakesh Agreement.
 WTO is the only recognized and accepted international organization which main function is to deal with the rules and regulations of trade between different nations.
 It has the power to command a lot of nations in terms of implementation of trade rules globally.
 It has its own legal personality, legal capacity and sufficient privileges and immunities.
-It has received huge support from its members and the organization has gained public understanding over the years and till today it has continued to play a key global economic role.
-However, just like the other international instruments there are no clear and distinct yardstick to give animal welfare guidelines or any other animal welfare measure that can be practiced.
-WTO has limited provisions for animal welfare, and they are mostly indirect.
-But the organization has highlighted the negative impact of trade upon animal welfare and taking this as an opportunity several scholars and animal welfare organizations have started extensive research on this topic.

-c) The standards of the World Organization for Animal Health (OIE) are not sufficient.
+It has received huge support from its members and the organization has gained public understanding over the years and till today it has continued to play a key global economic However, just like the other role. international instruments there are no clear and distinct yardstick to give animal welfare guidelines or any other animal welfare measure that can be practiced.
+WTO has limited provisions for animal welfare, and mostly indirect. organization has highlighted the negative impact of trade upon animal welfare and taking this as an opportunity several scholars and animal welfare organizations have started extensive research on this topic. c) The standards of World Organization for Animal Health (OIE) are not sufficient.

 The one and only international body that is dealing with animal welfare but in an indirect manner is the World Organization for Animal Health (OIE) which was established in the year 1924 under the name of Office International des Epizooties (OIE).
 The organization was created by an agreement between 28 countries in 1924 to improve the conditions of animal health across the globe to prevent outbreak of diseases among human beings.
-Hence, the approach of OIE is more towards achieving good health for animals that are used in the trade purpose rather than welfare or animal protection.
+Hence, the approach of OIE is more towards achieving good health for animals that are used in the trade purpose rather than animal welfare or animal protection.
 Nonetheless, for more than ninety years now OIE ha played the role of guardian of animal welfare in the absence of any other proper organizations.
 OIE is called the keeper of the animals because of the five freedoms that have been recognized globally.
-They are as follows: Freedom from hunger, thirst and malnutrition, freedom from fear an distress, freedom from physical and thermal discomfort, freedom from pain and disease, freedom to express normal patterns of behaviour.
-These five freedoms have been recognized even by the Supreme Court of India in Animal Welfare Board of India vs A. Nagaraja & Ors judgement.
+They are as follows: Freedom from hunger, thirst malnutrition, freedom from fear an distress, freedom from physical and discomfort, freedom from pain and disease, freedom to express normal patterns of behaviour.
+These five freedoms have been recognized even by the Supreme Court of India in Animal Welfare Board of India vs A. Nagaraja&Ors judgement .
+There is an urgent need to enlarge the role of OIE because it is the one and only legal international instrument which is trying to animal welfare policies. organization is global in nature because it has a support of 178 member countries.
+It has adopted 11 animal welfare standards focusing on areas like transportation of animals, use of animals in research and education, stray dog population control, inhumane killing of farmed fish and animal slaughter for human consumption along with animals used for food industry.
+All these guidelines are incorporated in the Terrestrial Animal Health Code .
+Section 7 of the code is dedicated to "animal welfare."
+In the year 2016, a new section was added for the welfare of animals used for

-Research paper © 2012 IJFANS.
-All Rights Reserved, UGC CARE Listed (Group -I) Journal VOLUME 12, ISSUE 1, JAN 2023
+ISSN PRINT 2319 1775 Online 2320 7876 Research paper © 2012 IJFANS.
+All Rights Reserved, UGC CARE Listed (Group -I) Journal Volume 12, Iss 1, 2023 transportation and carriage like donkeys, mules.